openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Presentation

-Data derived from one or more verifiable Credentials, issued by one or more issuers, that is shared with a specific verifier (see [@VC_DATA]).
+Data derived from one or more verifiable Credentials, issued by one or more Credential Issuers, that is shared with a specific verifier (see [@VC_DATA]).

 Verified Presentation (VP)